 - the excellence of the audition.

-Graduate students: Students will be considered for, and notified about, graduate assistantships and fellowships after all on-campus auditions have been completed.
+Graduate students: Students will be considered for, and notified about, graduate assistantships and fellowships after all auditions have been completed.

 - The Glenn Korff School of Music provides undergraduate scholarship support only to majors.